 Bats are truly remarkable animals.

 Being the only mammals capable of true flight would make them amazing enough.
 But these creatures are also capable of other feats.
-For example, many species are nearly sightless and use echolocation to navigate—they create high-pitched sounds and then listen for how those sounds bounce off objects around them to be able to 'see'.
-Other bats—such as fruit bats and flying foxes—can see very well and are stunningly large.
+For example, many species use echolocation to navigate in low-light conditions—they create high-pitched sounds and then listen for how those sounds bounce off objects around them to be able to 'see'.
+Other bats—such as fruit bats and flying foxes—are stunningly large.
 A few have a wingspan that is almost as wide as an adult human is tall!

 Of course, bats are also well known for the fear that they inspire in some people (that and the fact that they feed on the blood of some animals, we suppose).
 But a lot of the fear of bats comes from not really understanding them.
 Once you get to know them, you can really start to appreciate them for the beautiful animals they are.